Aninstance/zws-wordpress-contacts-database/readme.txt

 = 0.8.4 =

-NEW ...
+* Added system support (beta) for locations in India
+* Fixed bug where incorrect lat/lng may have been set/used under certain circumstances.

 = 0.8.3 =

-Fix for bug where correct number of valid results were not being returned for available drivers.
+* Fix for bug where correct number of valid results were not being returned for available drivers.

 = 0.8.2 =

-No change.
+* No change.
 Version number bumped to correct versioning issue.

 = 0.8.1 =